mastodon/documentation/content/en/methods/accounts.md

 locked
 : Boolean.
 Whether manual approval of follow requests is required.

+bot
+: Boolean.
+Whether the account has a bot flag.

+discoverable
+: Boolean.
+Whether the account should be shown in the profile directory.

+fields_attributes
+: Hash.
+The profile fields to be set.
+Inside this hash, the key is an integer cast to a string (although the exact integer does not matter), and the value is another hash including `name` and `value`.
+By default, max 4 fields.

+fields_attributes[:index][name]
+: String.
+The name of the profile field.
+By default, max 255 characters.

+fields_attributes[:index][value]
+: String.
+The value of the profile field.
+By default, max 255 characters.

 source[privacy]
 : String.
 Default post privacy for authored statuses.
 Can be `public`, `unlisted`, or `private`.